qcam/saxmerl/README.md

 ## Feature highlights

-* **Memory efficiency and better performance** - Several benchmarkings show that Saxmerl usually use 4x less memory than `:xmerl` or SweetXml, and is usually 70-90% faster.
+* **Memory efficiency and better performance** - Several benchmarks show that Saxmerl usually uses 4x less memory than `:xmerl` or SweetXml, and is usually 70–90% faster.
-* **XPath compatible** - Saxmerl parsed documents can be used with `:xmerl_xpath` or `SweetXml.xpath`.
+* **XPath compatible** - Saxmerl-parsed documents can be used with `:xmerl_xpath` or `SweetXml.xpath`.

 ## Limitations